Kick off the new tax year with 50% off our Ltd company accountancy packages!

 There are three costs you are allowed to add to overdue invoices.

-Statutory interest at 8% above the Bank of England base rate can be added onto the most recent of either December 31st or June 30th.
+Statutory interest at 8% above the Bank of England base rate can be added from either the most recent of 31st December or 30th June.

-For reference, the Bank of England base rate was reduced to 0.1% in March 2020.
+For reference, the Bank of England base rate was reduced to 0.1% in March 2020, and remains so at time of writing.
+You can confirm the current rate here.

 Fixed fees can also be added to the total amount owed: